 Firstly, NubiDo is a cloud based application.
-That means all of your tasks are safely stored on our servers and automatically synchronized and accessible from the various NubiDo apps for the iPhone, iPad, Mac, Windows 10 and Web.
+That means all of your tasks are safely stored on our servers and automatically synchronized and accessible from the various NubiDo apps for the Web, iOS and Mac.

 NubiDo is divided into three logical views, the Workspace, Tags, and Task Calendar, each of which we'll discuss below.

 This is where it all starts.
 The Workspace is where all of your task lists reside.
 It containts four built-in lists (Today, Next / Upcoming, Someday and Inbox) as well as a place for you to create your own custom lists and projects.

 Think of the Inbox as a place where you can perform your brain dump.
 It's where you enter all of the tasks floating around in your brain that you need to jot down before they're forgotten.